Hungary national football team: 2020s

+Hungary faced Portugal away and drew 2–2 with an early goal from Attila Szalai and a 91st-minute equalizer from Dominik Szoboszlai.
+November started strong with a 1–0 victory over Armenia thanks to Barnabás Varga.
+Then it came down to the final matchday on November 16, 2025.
+Hungary would need a draw or a win against the Republic of Ireland to secure a play-off spot to the 2026 FIFA World Cup.
+It was an ideal start for the Hungarians with Dániel Lukács scoring a header in the 4th minute to put them in front.
+Then the Irish men scored a penalty to equalize.
+In the 37th minute, Barnabás Varga scored a left-footed volley into the top right corner from outside of the box to put Hungary back in front.
+However, Troy Parrott scored an equalizer in the 80th minute, which was still enough for Hungary.
+But in the 6th minute of stoppage time another Troy Parrott goal knocked Hungary out, sending the Republic of Ireland to the play-offs where they would ultimately lose on penalties to Czechia.

 Team image

 Rivalry

 Hungary has a long-standing rivalry with its neighbour Romania.
 The rivalry dates back to the Treaty of Trianon, where Hungary lost Transylvania to Romania, after World War I. They throw flares and matches between the two sides usually end in a fight between Hungarian and Romanian supporters; however, recently also before the matches conflicts have emerged outside the stadium.
 This was seen as they shared the same group in qualification for the 1982 FIFA World Cup, UEFA Euro 2000, 2002 World Cup, 2014 World Cup and UEFA Euro 2016.

 The match-up between Austria and Hungary is the second most-played international in football (only Argentina–Uruguay met each other in more matches), although the two teams have only met each other three times since 2000.